samdakota/CH01_code-refactor/README.md

     THEN I find a concise, descriptive title

 ## Visuals
-The refactored code generates a page that looks the same as the original code:
+The refactored code generates a page that looks the same as the original:

 ![https screenshot](https://user-images.githubusercontent.com/96785256/155905787-928cf486-b889-4acb-97aa-ad642f765f96.png)